Medmindz/.github/profile/README.md

 - **PCB Design**: Available in the `pcb` directory (Altium project files).
 - **Enclosure Design**: Available in the `enclosure` directory (SOLIDWORKS files).

-## Contributing

-We welcome contributions from the community.
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-xyz`).
-3. Commit your changes (`git commit -am 'Add feature'`).
-4. Push to the branch (`git push origin feature-xyz`).
-5. Create a new Pull Request.

 ## License